Android Apps: What I Use

 Incidentally, Yahoo!
 Weather shows the max/min correctly, for the actual day (0-24, not 7-to-7).

 Some facts about ForecaWeather.
 It indeed cannot show measured temperatures for my location, but for an official station some 18 km away.
-Still, the forecasts are pretty good, and for my location exactly (computed from maps, mind you).
+Still, the forecasts are pretty good, and for my exact location (computed from maps, mind you).
 If the widget shows the wind and the “feels like” for a somewhat distant location, the information is still very useful.
 Moreover, in the app, in the default “Day Forecast” view, swiping to left allows to see–for each of the next 10 days–hourly forecasts with: weather icon, temperature, chances of rain, wind (average speed, not gusts), “feels like” and humidity.
 Unparalleled richness of info… except there’s nothing about the forecasted maximum (gust) wind speed!
 For such info, Weather & Radar / WetterOnline (even the free edition) or wetter.com (which can also show DWD’s weather warnings) are better choices.